forfudan/MojoMiji/src/docs/advanced/ownership.md

 The first type of resource is **notebook** which can be used for drafting.
 Luckily, there is a number of notebooks on the island.
 Each notebook contains a specific type of information, e.g., a number, a character, a poem, or the location of another notebook.
 The governor knows the exact locations of all notebooks, can change the texts on them, but cannot destroy them.

-The second type of resoure is **worker**.
+The second type of resource is **worker**.
 The governor needs workers to help him fulfilling this dream.
 Luckily, the island is not far from a famous university, so there are almost unlimited people who are educated enough to help him.

 The governor's power on the island is huge.
-He can freely bring persons in out out of the island, he can assgin notebooks to workers, he can write something on notebooks himself, and he can ask workers to write something on notebooks.
+He can freely bring persons in out out of the island, he can assign notebooks to workers, he can write something on notebooks himself, and he can ask workers to write something on notebooks.

 However, everything to be done within this year should be planned beforehand.
 After the work starts, the workers, as well as the governor, have to act according to the plan.
 If something goes wrong in the middle, the projects starts again.